ocaml/dune/doc/faq.rst

 Dune is just a build system and considers publishing outside of its scope.
-However, the dune-release_ project is specifically designed for releasing Dune projects to Opam.
+However, the dune-release_ project is specifically designed for releasing Dune projects to opam.
 We recommend using this tool for publishing Dune packages.

 Where Can I Find Some Examples of Projects Using Dune?
 ======================================================

-The dune-universe_ repository contains a snapshot of the latest versions of all Opam packages that depend on Dune.
+The dune-universe_ repository contains a snapshot of the latest versions of all opam packages that depend on Dune.
 Therefore, it's a useful reference to find different approaches for constructing build rules.

 What is Jenga?